|

 We would like to thank you all once again for your continued support throughout these trying times, and we look forward to supporting you in turn as we move ahead together.

 With the silly season fast approaching, we encourage our clients to plan in advance wherever possible to ensure adequate stock of core chemicals and consumables for the coming months.
 Most freight providers are expecting to see a substantial increase in business as we approach the holidays, and local delivery times are likely to be affected as a result of this.
 In addition to this, international freight congestion continues to give rise to increased shipping costs and significant delays.
 While we are doing our best to overcome these challenges, we do recommend placing your orders for essential stock as early as possible.
+For many of our clients, cell cultureware is essential and we are happy to report that several shipments of SPL serological pipettes and other SPL cell culture consumables have just landed, with more shipments on the way.
+An overview of the SPL product range can be found on our website here.
+If you have any questions our friendly team are available to help, please reach out to us with your enquiries so that we can assist you with supply of the goods you need to complete your work.

 We look forward to speaking with you soon.